 The Common Read program is designed to engage the FIT community in shared dialogue on issues that are relevant to the global community in which we live and learn.
 The Common Read typically revolves around an engaging fiction or nonfiction book which has been selected by the Common Read committee.
 It is an introduction to our academic expectations, inclusive culture and the desire for meaningful dialogue and global community building.

-FIT is delighted to announce the Common Read selection for 2014-2015: RELISH: My Life in the Kitchen by Lucy Knisley
+FIT is delighted to announce the Common Read selection for 2015-2016: Where Am I Wearing? by Kelsey Timmerman

-All first-year students are asked to purchase a copy of Relish to read over the summer; available at the FIT bookstore or from a number of other bookstores and publication retail outlets.
-If you are in need of an accessible version of Relish, please contact the office of Disability Services (FIT-Able) at 212 217 4093 for assistance.
+All first-year students are asked to purchase a copy of Where Am I Wearing? to read over the summer; available at the FIT bookstore or from a number of other bookstores and publication retail outlets.
+If you are in need of an accessible version of Where Am I Wearing?, please contact the office of Disability Services (FIT-Able) at 212 217 4093 for assistance.

 Please click this link to view the Scheduled Activities.